 COVID-19 should not impact on the determinations of permit or development applications (DA) by Councils.
 There may, however, be some adjustments to timelines and processes to accommodate changes in circumstances.

 There may also be changes to the way planning documentation is submitted to Council, with some Councils temporarily closing customer service centres and only accepting electronic lodgement.
+In Melbourne, Council physical offices are presently closed and accordingly documentation must be submitted electronically.

 What if my planning approval is close to expiry?